mochabyte0x/CTFPacker/README.md

 ## General Information

 >[!CAUTION]
 >This tool is designed for authorized operations only.
-I AM NOT RESPONSIBLE FOR YOU ACTIONS.
+I AM NOT RESPONSIBLE FOR YOUR ACTIONS.
 DON'T DO BAD STUFF.

 >[!NOTE]
 >- The techniques used in the loader are nothing new.
 The loader generated from this packer will probably NOT evade modern AVs / EDRs.
 Do not expect that or anything ground breaking.